Speeding up Krylov subspace methods for computing f(A)b via randomization: Computing via Krylov subspace methods

 \subsection{A cheaper approximation}

 An alternative to the approximation~\eqref{eq:krylovproj} is to evaluate $f$ on the matrix $H_m$ instead of $V_m^{\dagger} A V_m=H_m + h_{m+1,m}(V_m^{\dagger} v_{m+1})e_m^T$, that is, to approximate

 This approximation is cheaper to compute because the solution of the least-squares problem is avoided.
 Note that~\eqref{eq:noproj} coincides with~\eqref{eq:standardfm} if the basis $V_m$ is orthonormal, but in general $H_m \neq V_m^{\dagger} A V_m$.
 We recall that these two Hessenberg matrices only differ in their last column, see~\eqref{eq:relationxx}, and the heuristics behind the approach~\eqref{eq:noproj} is that this difference may only have a mild influence on the first column of $f(V_m^{\dagger} A V_m)$; see Theorem~\ref{thm:lastcol} below for additional theoretical insight.
 This method is summarized in Algorithm~\ref{alg:fAb-cheap}.
+Note that for $f(z) = 1/z$ (that is, when solving a linear system) Algorithm~\ref{alg:fAb-cheap} becomes equalivant to Saad's Incomplete Orthogonalization Method (IOM) described in~\cite[Alg.
+6.6]{Saad2003}.
+For general $f$, an approximation of the form~\eqref{eq:noproj} for non-orthonormal $V_m$ is used in the context of restarted methods; in particular Theorem 2.4 in~\cite{Eiermann2006} establishes interpolation properties of this approximation.